avsa242/rf-waterfall-prop2/README.md

 # RF-Waterfall
 --------------

 This is a P2X8C4M64P/Propeller 2 application that displays power levels received by a packet radio in the frequency domain as a "waterfall."
-It utilizes an ISM-band transceiver IC.
-Currently supported ICs: CC1101, SX1231
+It utilizes one of a supported ISM-band transceiver IC.

 ## Salient Features

+* Supported transceivers: CC1101, CC2500, SX1231
 * Display a waterfall of band radio is tuned to
-* Change LNA (CC1101, SX1231), DVGA gains (CC1101)
+* Change LNA (CC1101, CC2500, SX1231), DVGA gains (CC1101, CC2500)
-* Change receiver bandwidth (CC1101, SX1231)
+* Change receiver bandwidth (CC1101, CC2500, SX1231)
-* Change IF (CC1101)
+* Change IF (CC1101, CC2500)
-* Change color scale offset to improve display contrast
+* Change color scale offset/reference level to improve display contrast
 * Change waterfall span
 * Change base freq

 ## Requirements

 * P2 rev B or newer silicon.
 250MHz or greater clock is strongly recommended (default is 250MHz)
+* Compatible RF module
-* CC1101 module (must be an *SPI*-connected module.
-There may be some that are intended to be used as wireless UARTs/"wireless serial ports" - these won't work)
+* NOTE: Module must allow direct/low-level programming of the transceiver IC.
+There exist some modules that are intended to be used as wireless UARTs/"wireless serial ports" - these won't work.
-* SX1231 module

 ## Compiler Compatibility